mzazon/awesome-cloud-projects/aws/vmware-cloud-migration/vmware-cloud-migration.md

 5. Network connectivity between on-premises and AWS (VPN/Direct Connect)
 6. Estimated cost: $8,000-15,000/month for 3-host SDDC cluster

 > **Note**: VMware Cloud on AWS pricing varies by region and instance type.
 Use the AWS Pricing Calculator for accurate estimates.
+As of April 2024, VMware Cloud on AWS is available through Broadcom following their acquisition of VMware.

 ## Preparation